deepa905/customer-trends-data-analysis-SQL-Python-PowerBI/README.md

 **Customer Shopping Behavior Analysis**

-**Project Overview**
+***End-to-End Data Analyst Project (Python | SQL | Power BI)***

+📌 Project Overview

 This project analyzes customer shopping behavior using transactional data to identify revenue drivers, discount usage patterns, and the impact of subscriptions on customer spending.
 The objective is to support data-driven business decisions related to marketing strategy, promotions, and customer engagement.

-The project demonstrates an end-to-end data analytics workflow using Python, SQL, and Power BI.
+This repository demonstrates a complete end-to-end data analytics workflow, covering data exploration, business analysis, and dashboard-based storytelling.

-**Business Objective**

-To answer key business questions such as:
+🎯 Business Problem

+Businesses often struggle to understand:

-1. Which customer and product attributes drive revenue?
+Which customer and product attributes contribute most to revenue

-2. How effective are discounts in influencing purchase behavior?

-3. Do subscribed customers spend more than non-subscribers?
+Whether discounts actually increase spending

+How subscription status affects customer behavior

-4. How do operational factors like shipping type affect spending?
+How operational factors (shipping, seasonality) influence purchases

-**Dataset Summary**
+Key Question:

+How can customer shopping data be used to uncover meaningful patterns and support better business decisions?

+🧩 Dataset Summary

 Records: 3,900 transactions

-Features: 18 columns
+Columns: 18

 Data Type: Transaction-level retail data